HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      : CBR ( 050 )     : cond   : ofs2               :  ofs1                       : a      : b      :
+      : CBR ( 0xx )     : cond   : ofs2               :  ofs1                       : a      : b      :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The CBR instruction compares general registers "a" and "b" for the condition specified in the "cond" field.
 The instruction address relative branch offset is formed by concatenating the fields "ofs1" and ofs2", sign extended.
-If the condition is met, the target branch address is the offset shited by two to the left and added to the current instruction address, otherwise execution continues with the next instruction.
+If the condition is met, the target branch address is the offset shifted by two to the left and added to the current instruction address, otherwise execution continues with the next instruction.
 The conditional branch is predicted taken for a backward branch and predicted not taken for a forward branch.

 #### Branch condition